victorhtl/node-fullstack-blog-app-/README.md

 This project was built using Node v20.15.0

+Make shure to have a mongodb and postgresql instances running

 ## How to Run this Project
 - run `git clone git@github.com:victorhtl/node-fullstack-blog-app-.git`
 - run `cd node-fullstack-blog-app-`